-The Abbey Museum of Art and Archaeology will host their 29th Abbey Medieval Festival on Saturday 14th & Sunday 15th of July.
+The Abbey Museum of Art and Archaeology will host the Abbey Medieval Festival in July.
 Located near Caboolture, north of Brisbane, the Abbey Medieval Festival brings together for one weekend the mystery and magic of life in the middle ages drawing almost 30,000 visitors to the region to enjoy this spectacular event.

 Participants including re-enactors, exhibitors, musicians, street performers, and stall holders come from all over Australia, New Zealand and the world and this year the festival welcomes two Jousters from the UK.
 You will see more than 40 different historical groups comprising a thousand medieval re-enactors representing different time periods and regions, with each group displaying the traditional skills and crafts associated with their culture and era.
 The festival begins with two spectacular banquets, a knighting ceremony and expands into a week-end of jousting, battling, falconry, feasting, song and dance.